Part I: Policies Applicable to all Residential Students

 Extension Cords/Surge Protectors- extension cords are not permitted for use in University housing.
 You must use UL rated surge protectors, and surge protectors cannot be “daisy chained” or “piggy backed” on one another.

-Decorative Lights- Light stings and other decorative lighting cannot be hung on doors, but can be used in moderation in individual rooms.
+Decorative Lights- Light strings and other decorative lighting cannot be hung on doors, but can be used in moderation in individual rooms.
 Lights cannot be left on and unattended.

 Candles- Objects which produce excessive heat; have an open flame, or which smolder (i.e. candles, incense, halogen lights, candle warmers, Scentsy etc.) are prohibited in University residence halls and apartments.
 Possession or use of these or similar devices in the Residence Hall, or Vanderventer Apartments will result in disciplinary action including the assessment of fines.